jdlib/JDBX/UserGuide.md

 ### <a name="updates-run">Run the update

-If you just want to run an update command and are not interested in auto-generated values you simply call `Update.run()` or `Update.runLarge()` which will return the number of affected records as `ìnt` or `long` value.
+If you just want to run an update command and are not interested in auto-generated values you can simply call `Update.run()` or `Update.runLarge()` which will return the number of affected records as `ìnt` or `long` value.

 	int updateCount = u.run();